 1. Structure your content with a clear roadmap

 To communicate your message and maintain audience engagement effectively, it’s essential to structure your content with a clear roadmap.
-Here are three key components to consider when organising your speech:
+Here are three key components to consider when organizing your speech:

 Incorporate signposts and transitions to guide your audience through your presentation, ensuring a smooth flow of ideas.
 Signposts are verbal or visual cues highlighting essential points or indicating a topic shift.
 Transitions are words, phrases, or sentences that connect one idea to the next, maintaining clarity and coherence throughout your speech.